Martha George

-Martha George (April 28, 1892 – January 7, 1987) was repeatedly elected chairperson of the Suquamish tribe, serving from the late 1920s to the early 1940s.
+Martha George (April 28, 1892 – January 7, 1987) was a native American tribal leader, repeatedly elected chairperson of the Suquamish tribe, serving from the late 1920s to the early 1940s.
 She was a descendant of Chief Seattle in present-day Washington state.
 She founded the Small Tribes Organization of Western Washington.

 George was a famous basketweaver, who taught master weaver Peg Deam.

 Deam recounted a story of when she was a little girl and asked George to take her to gather bark for a cedar dress.
 George laughed - winter is not the time for gathering - and took her in the spring.

-Her collection of Salish baskets is displayed in the Suquamish Museum.
+Her collection of Coast Salish baskets is displayed in the Suquamish Museum.